Publications

 Handbook to Life in Medieval and Early Modern Japan.

 Theory for Religious Studies.
-Co-authored with Timothy Beal.
+Co-authored with Timothy K. Beal.
 New York: Routledge, 2004.

 — Book Chapters —

 “The Serial Killer Was (Cognitively) Framed.”
-In Serial Killers and Philosophy.
+In Serial Killers - Philosophy for Everyone: Being and Killing.
 Edited by Sara Waller.
-Blackwell, forthcoming 2010.
+Blackwell, 2010.

 “Introduction: Meditations on Murder, or What Is So Philosophical About Serial Killers?”
 Co-authored with Sara Waller.
-In Serial Killers and Philosophy.
+In Serial Killers - Philosophy for Everyone: Being and Killing.
 Edited by Sara Waller.
-Blackwell, forthcoming 2010.
+Blackwell, 2010.

 “The Mind of Santa Claus and the Metaphors He Lives By.”
 Co-authored with Sara Waller.
-In Christmas and Philosophy.
+In Christmas - Philosophy for Everyone: Better Than a Lump of Coal.
 Edited by Scott C. Lowe.
-Blackwell, forthcoming 2010.
+Blackwell, 2010.

 “Simulating Pure Land Space: The Hyperreality of a Japanese Buddhist Paradise.”
 In Constructions of Space II: The Biblical City and Other Imagined Spaces.
 Edited by Jon L. Berquist and Claudia V. Camp.
 (New York and London: T & T Clark, 2008): 171-188.